jallensmith/projectcreationpractice/NOTES.md

 ### Other Requirements
-3 Event Listeners (DOMContentLoaded, Click, Change, Submit, etc.)
+HTML/CSS/JS Frontend that accesses data from an API or JSON asynchronously (using fetch()) 3 Event Listeners (DOMContentLoaded, Click, Change, Submit, etc.)
 Interactivity
 30+ Commits to Github (git add -> git commit -m) Single HTML File
-Use json server OR API (JSON is a stretch goal)
+Use json server OR API (JSON is a stretch goal) - all interactions between the client and API should handled asynchornously and use JSON as the communication format
+Use functions!!

 Notes:
 Git is a tool in the environment to set up our repository and talk to remote repositories (i.e. git hub, git lab)